A phase transition in a Curie-Weiss system with binary interactions: Abstract

 \section{Abstract}

-Grand canonical equilibrium states of a continuum system of interacting particles are studied.
+A single-sort continuum Curie-Weiss system of interacting particles is studied.
 The particles are placed in the space $\mathds{R}^d$ divided into congruent cubic cells.
 For a region $V\subset \mathds{R}^d$ consisting of $N\in \mathds{N}$ cells, every two particles contained in $V$ attract each other with intensity $J_1/N$.
-The particles contained in the same cell are subject to binary repulsion with intensity $J_2>J_1$.
-For fixed values of the temperature, the interaction intensities and the chemical potential, the thermodynamic phase is defined as a probability measure on the space of occupation numbers of cells, determined by a condition typical to Curie-Weiss theories.
-There is proved that the half-plane $J_1\times$\textit{ chemical potential} contains phase coexistence points at which two thermodynamic phases of the system exist.
+The particles contained in the same cell are subjected to binary repulsion with intensity $J_2>J_1$.
+For fixed values of the temperature, the interaction intensities, and the chemical potential the thermodynamic phase is defined as a probability measure on the space of occupation numbers of cells, determined by a condition typical of Curie-Weiss theories.
+It is proved that the half-plane $J_1\,\times\,$\textit{chemical potential} contains phase coexistence points at which there exist two thermodynamic phases of the system.
 An equation of state for this system is obtained.
-Some illustrating numerical results are also presented.